What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

-Any shareholders agreement which amends the bylaws to increase the entity’s capital, shall be recorded on public deed or notarized document (as mentioned above, a resolution in lieu of a meeting may also be adopted), and an abstract thereof shall be registered in the relevant Registry of Commerce of the Real Estate Registrar and published in the Official Gazette, within 1 month as from the date of the amendment.
+Any shareholder agreement which amends the bylaws to increase the entity's capital, must be recorded on a public deed or notarised document (as mentioned above, a resolution in lieu of a meeting may also be adopted), and an abstract thereof must be registered in the relevant Registry of Commerce of the Real Estate Registrar and published in the Official Gazette, within sixty (60) days from the date of the amendment.

-Shares must be paid within the term defined in its bylaws or, if the bylaws are silent, within 5 years of the capital increase.
+Shares must be paid within the term defined in the bylaws or, if the bylaws are silent, within five (5) years of the capital increase.

 A preferential offer of issued shares to existing shareholders is not mandatory, but such right may be included in the bylaws.